barryclark/jekyll-now/pages/study/zen/gateless-case2-full.md

 - _"For five hundred lives he couldn't do a thing - If he had known what would happen today, he'd regret not being careful to begin with."_
 - _"I fell into a wild fox body for five hundred lives - You said one doesn't fall into cause and effect."_

+# Available commentaries

+There are two chapters of Dogen's Shobogenzo, commenting on this case.
+One is titled "On the Great Practice" (_Daishugyo_) \[[pdf](https://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/073daishugyo.pdf)\], the other "On the Absolute Certainty of Cause and Effect" (_Jinshin Inga_) \[[pdf](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/088jinshiInga.pdf)\].

+Heine, Steven.
+Shifting Shape, Shaping Text: Philosophy and Folklore in the Fox Koan.
+University of Hawai’i Press, 1999. http://www.jstor.org/stable/j.ctt6wqz3j.

 # Commentary [work in progress]

 - "in my opinion"
 - explain the structure
+- one point/argument can come back several times, under different reads

-## 1. Schools on the nature of enlightenment
+## Read 1.
+Schools on the nature of enlightenment

 > Making his bows he said, "I am released from the body of a fox.
 The body is __on the other side of this mountain__.